Pensano-dev/aura-mobile-app/README.md

 ## Setup

 Clone the app and run `npm install` in both the `frontend` and `backend` directories.
 * Depending on your local setup , you may need to run `npm i -D nodemon` in the backend.
 It is in devDependencies in the package.json file, but people seem to have had issues with this in the past.
+It is recommended by Nodemon to install it globally with `npm install -g nodemon`.
 * See the [Setting up your React Native (frontend) development environment](#setting-up-your-react-native-frontend-development-environment) section below for more information on setting up your React Native development environment.
 * You will need to create a `.env` file in the `backend` directory with the following variables:
   `MONGODB_PW=<our MongoDB Atlas password>` (the actual password is shared privately with the group)